microprediction/home/README.md

 ## Blog articles
 More at [microprediction.com/blog](https://www.microprediction.com/blog), [financialmathematics.com](http://www.financialmathematics.com/), [medium@microprediction](https://medium.com/@microprediction)

+ - A New Family of Diffeomorphisms from the Simple to the Cube  - With Application to Global Optimization [blog](https://medium.com/geekculture/a-new-family-of-diffeomorphisms-from-the-simplex-to-the-cube-with-application-to-global-6d358714f429)
+ - ChatGPT's Moneyball Moment and the Future of Empirical Research [blog](https://medium.com/geekculture/somebody-didnt-understand-your-argument-persuade-chatgpt-d21e3b9a9536)
+ - The Global Financial Crisis Should Have Been Caught by the Compiler [blog](https://medium.com/geekculture/the-global-financial-crisis-should-have-been-caught-by-the-compiler-an-insiders-perspective-9229967e7f45)
  - Modeling the Term Structure of a Pandemic with Negative Interest Rates [blog](https://www.microprediction.com/blog/modeling-the-term-structure-of-a-pandemic-with-negative-interest-rates)
  - How to Win Football Games by Avoiding First Downs [blog](https://www.microprediction.com/blog/nine)
  - Why Liberals Should be Terrified Right Now.
 How a Trump Bump Can Sneak Past the Prediction Models [blog](https://www.microprediction.com/blog/election)